Lazzari Memorial Prize

 GENERAL INFO

-The Entertainment and Sports Law Section of the State Bar of Texas announce the first annual law student writing competition for the Lazzari Memorial Prize.
+The Entertainment and Sports Law Section of the State Bar of Texas (TESLAW) announce the second annual law student writing competition for the Lazzari Memorial Prize.
 The Section will award the Lazzari Memorial Prize to the best student paper on one of the announced artist advocacy topics listed below.

 The Lazzari Memorial Prize is a $1,000 cash prize paid to the author and publication of the winning paper in the Texas Entertainment and Sports Law Journal.
-The winning author also receives their membership facilitated into the Section, a complimentary registration for the 2022 Entertainment Law Institute and Bootcamp in Austin, recognition at the Institute, and an invitation to the Institute’s private speakers dinner in Austin.
+The winning author also receives their membership facilitated into the Section, a complimentary registration for the 2023 Entertainment Law Institute and Bootcamp (ELI) in Austin to be hosted by the University of Texas School of Law Continuing Legal Education and held at the AT&T Center in Austin on November 8-10, 2023, recognition at ELI, and an invitation to the Institute’s private speakers dinner in Austin.
 If needed, a travel stipend will be made available.

 The Lazzari Memorial Prize is named for the late Cindi Lazzari, a Texas attorney who went far beyond the call of duty in her efforts to protect the rights of artists in the music industry.

-Second and third-year students at ABA-accredited law schools in the State of Texas are eligible to enter.
+Second-year students, third-year students, and third-year students graduating in summer 2003 at ABA-accredited law schools in the State of Texas are eligible to enter.
 However, second-year students who receive awards may not compete in their third year.

 If warranted, the Section may announce an “Honorable Mention” for one paper other than the winner.